STOLport: North America

 In the United States, a STOLport is one of several types of facilities.
 STOLports are identified with an S at the end of the site ID.
 For example, Calvert Peak STOLport is listed as Federal Aviation Administration (FAA) site number 19448.1*S. As of January 2009, around 80 facilities were coded as STOLports by the FAA in the United States.
 According to the FAA in 1968, twenty-five potential STOLport sites were identified in the Northeast megalopolis.
 In the early 1970s, a study was conducted to help the FAA determine if it was necessary to create an elevated STOLport test facility.
 At one point in 1968, a 2400 ft STOLport was under consideration for a rooftop in Manhattan.
 Toronto City Airport, with the longest runway of 3988 ft, went into a period of decline in the 1980s and 1990s, but has since been revitalized as a city centre airport by Porter Airlines, flying the 400 series De Havilland Canada Dash 8.
 However, it is not officially designated as a STOLport.

 Scotland

 In the islands of Scotland there are some airports with very short runways, but still having scheduled flights.
 Examples include Colonsay Airport (1,644 ft), Foula Airfield (1,252 ft) and Westray Airport (1,729 ft).
 They are usually serviced by Britten-Norman Islander aircraft.

+Spain

+Melilla Airport is an STOLport in the African city of Melilla.
+Its runway has been extended from 2,460 ft to 4,701 ft.
+Currently it is mainly operated by ATR 72 that connect Melilla to the Iberian Peninsula.